-- The Head Observation(s) table: When specifying head observations for MOD-FLOW-2000 or UCODE the third column of this table is Statistic otherwise it is Weight.
+- The Head Observation(s) table: When specifying head observations for MOD-FLOW-2000 the third column of this table is Statistic otherwise it is Weight.
 Inserting or deleting an observation (row) is identical to the table for Observation Borehole described above. - Time: The observation time, to which the measurement pertains, is measured from the beginning of the model simulation.
 You may specify the observation times in any order.
 By clicking on the column header or the OK button, the observation times (and the associated values) will be sorted in ascending order.
 When calibrating a steady state flow model with one stress period, the observation time should be the length of the period.
-Of particular note is that when calibrating a transient flow model with PEST or UCODE the observation times and the associated HOBS, Weight and Statistic values are linearly interpolated to the simulation times at the end of each stress period or time step.
+Of particular note is that when calibrating a transient flow model with PEST the observation times and the associated HOBS, Weight and Statistic values are linearly interpolated to the simulation times at the end of each stress period or time step.
 The interpolated values are then used for parameter estimation.
 When running MODFLOW-2000, the specified observation times and values are used for parameter estimation directly, without interpolation. - HOBS: The hydraulic head observed at the observation time. - Weight: The Weight of an observation gives a relative confidence level of the observed value.
 The higher the value, the better is the measurement.
 The weight can be set at zero if needed (meaning that the observation takes no part in the calculation of the objective function during a parameter estimation process), but it must not be negative.
-Refer to the documents of PEST [33][34][36] for the function of weights in the parameter estimation process. - Statistic: UCODE and MODFLOW-2000 read statistics from which the weights are calculated.
-When UCODE is used, Statistic is the variance of the measurement error of observations.
-When MODFLOW-2000 is used, the physical meaning of Statistic is controlled by the Options tab (see below).
+Refer to the documents of PEST [33][34][36] for the function of weights in the parameter estimation process. - Statistic: MODFLOW-2000 reads statistics from which the weights are calculated.
+The physical meaning of Statistic is controlled by the Options tab (see below).